Truck

 Questions owners ask before they commit to this scope.

-What does truck terminal construction usually involve for a commercial or industrial owner?
+What does truck terminal construction usually involve for an owner or developer?

 When should truck terminal construction planning start?

-Can truck terminal construction be phased around active operations or tenant deadlines?
+Can truck terminal construction be phased around freight operations?

-What usually puts the schedule at risk on truck terminal construction jobs?
+What usually puts the schedule at risk on truck terminal projects in Pflugerville?

-What does closeout look like for truck terminal construction?
+What does closeout look like for truck terminal construction in Pflugerville?